rimysore/curasure-backend/README.md

 http://localhost:5002

 API Endpoints

-Authentication
-Method	Endpoint	Description
-POST	/api/auth/register	Registers a new user and stores details in a JSON file POST	/api/auth/login	Authenticates a user and returns a JWT token Testing with Postman
+POST	/api/auth/register	--> Registers a new user and stores details in a JSON file POST	/api/auth/login -->	Authenticates a user and returns a JWT token

+Testing with Postman
 Open Postman
-Use POST requests for /api/auth/register and /api/auth/login Ensure you pass email and password in the request body For login, use the JWT token for authenticated requests
+Use POST requests for /api/auth/register to test register and /api/auth/login to test login Ensure you pass email and password in the request body For login, use the JWT token for authenticated requests